What is your typical process for working with a new customer?

 How did you get started doing this type of work?

-My older brother was in the flooring business and I used to watch him work which made me want to also work with hardwood floors.
-I also build custom-made wood furniture on the side, made from lumber I've milled here in Rhode Island.
+My older brother was in the flooring business and, as a kid, I used to watch him work and admired his work ethic, which made me want to also work with hardwood floors.
+I enjoy working with wood and recently started to build custom-made wood furniture from lumber I milled locally here in Rhode Island.

 What types of customers have you worked with?